Quotes from the St.Michael’s Ofsted Report 2016.

 Pupil Premium funding is provided to schools which is additional to main school funding.
 It is allocated according to the number of pupils on roll who:

-- – pupils who are know to be currently eligible for free school meals (FSM)
+- – pupils who are known to be currently eligible for free school meals (FSM)

-- – pupils who are know to be eligible for FSM for the last 6 years
+- – pupils who are known to be eligible for FSM for the last 6 years

 - – children looked after and those adopted from care